neocturne/MinedMap/README.md

 * Render beautiful maps of your [Minecraft](https://minecraft.net/) worlds!
 * Put them on a webserver and view them in your browser!
-* Compatible with unmodified Minecraft Java Edition 1.8 up to 1.19 (no mod installation necessary!)
+* Compatible with unmodified Minecraft Java Edition 1.8 up to 1.20 (no mod installation necessary!)
 * Illumination layer: the world at night
-* Fast: create a full map for a huge 3GB savegame in less than 5 minutes
+* Fast: create a full map for a huge 3GB savegame in less than 5 minutes in single-threaded operation
+* Multi-threading support: pass `-j N` to the renderer to use `N` parallel threads for generation
 * Incremental updates: only recreate map tiles for regions that have changed
-* Very low memory usage: typically uses less than 5MB of RAM
+* Typically uses less than 100MB of RAM in single-threaded operation (may be higher when `-j` is passed)
+* Cross-platform: runs on Linux, Windows, and likely other systems like MacOS as well

 ![Screenshot](docs/images/MinedMap.png)

 ## How to use